brymez1609/pokemonWebProject/README.md

 # PokemonWebProject
-This is a little web aplicaction that allows do CRUD to local .cvs as database.
+This is a little web aplicaction that allows to CRUD to local .cvs as database.

 # Instructions: